szaumoor/ZSTweaks/ZSTweaks/readme.md

 ## Some mod recommendations

 - I recommend [Xgatt's Casting Level fix](https://github.com/Xgatt/XGTCumulativeCasterLevels) if you use EEex, since it will make any of the tweaks that I do to casting level work in harmony with other effects that change caster level.
 - EEFixpack.
-It's not completely polished, but it fixes tons of things and eventually will probably be a backbone for every game setup
+It's not completely polished, but it fixes tons of things and eventually will probably be a backbone for every game setup.
+My mod also fixes some things that are unaddressed by it (or currently messed up by it, such as poor Blackrazor)
 - IWDification, especially the IWD spell packs for BG, so my tweaks can take full advantage.
 They also make druids and paladins significantly more interesting and capable as spellcasters

 ## Notes for users and modders